 Command word Interpretation of command word Analyse Examine a topic together with thoughts and judgements about it.
 Identify components of a broad range of models and the relationship between these components.
 Draw out and relate implications.
 Appraise Evaluate, judge or assess.
 Can provide a detailed account of the subject area including key theories and models.
 Argue Provide reasoned arguments for or. against a point and arrive at an appropriate conclusion Produce reasoned arguments in response to a given brief using terminology correctly.
 Assess Evaluate or judge the importance of something, referring to appropriate schools of thought Examine closely with a view to measuring a particular situation taking account of strengths and weaknesses, for and against Collect Systematically gather a series of items over a period of time Systematically gather a series of items over a period of time which demonstrate a knowledge of the marketing discipline Compare and contrast Look for similarities and differences between two or more factors leading to an informed conclusion Identify the similarities and differences between two or more factors Create Bring something into existence for the first time Create a range of documents relevant to marketing using a range of communication methods and approaches Define Write the precise meaning of a word or phrase.
 Quote a source if possible.
 Define key words and terminology relevant to marketing Describe Give a detailed account of something Provide a thorough description of some non-routine ideas and information and present a clear description and account of the findings Develop Take forward or build on given information Build on given information using a range of information and ideas Demonstrate Explain, using examples.
 Clearly explain a range of ideas, using illustrative examples to underpin concepts used.
 Determine Use research to check or establish something.
 Use routine professional skills, techniques, practices and/or materials relevant to marketing to identify evidence to support a course of action.
-Discuss Investigate or examine by argument and debate, giving reasons for and against.
-Examine closely taking account of strengths and weaknesses in an argument, offer reasons for and against.

-Evaluate Make an appraisal of the worth (or not) of something, its validity, reliability, effectiveness, applicability.
-Make an appraisal of the worth, effectiveness or usefulness of something.
 Explain Make plain, interpret and account for, enlighten, give reasons for.
 Give a detailed response (definition and explanation) as to how/why something may benefit or present a barrier.
 Identify List the main points or characteristics of a given item.
 Can give the name and identifying characteristics; usually used in conjunction with other command words such as identify and explain.

 Illustrate Give examples to make points clear and explicit.
 Use a wide variety of examples to underpin the concepts you use.
 Justify Support recommendations, explanations or arguments, with valid reasons for and against.
 Explain why/give reasons to support your statements.
 Outline Set out main characteristics or general principles, ignoring minor details.
 State the main characteristics and key points from a range of sources.
 Plan Put forward a proposal for a course of action, usually to achieve a goal.
 Produce a structured proposal for planned stages to achieve a goal.
 Present Exhibit something to others.
 Present arguments, information or ideas, which are routine to marketing, to others.
 Convey complex ideas in a well-structured and coherent form.
-Prioritise determine the order for dealing with according to their relative importance Provide Make available for use; supply Recommend Put forward proposals, supported by a clear rationale.
-Make a judgement and give some support and reason for your recommendations.
-Reflect Think carefully about something, consider something, review something that has happened or has been done.
+Prioritise Determine the order for dealing with according to their relative importance Provide Make available for use; supply Reflect Think carefully about something, consider something, review something that has happened or has been done.
 Review and/or think carefully about something in order to assess reasons for its success or failure or identify improvements that can be made.
 State Present in a clear brief form.
-Present new and/or abstract data and information in a clear and concise manner.
+Present new and/or abstract data and information clearly and concisely.
 Summarise Give a concise account of the key points, omit details and examples.
 Summarise information and arrange in a logical manner.